0oshowero0/HealthyCities/README.md

 ## Run the code
 ### Generate Lookup Tables
-Note: we have compress the original lookup tables in `city_defination_and_LUTs`.
+Note: we have compressed the original lookup tables in `city_defination_and_LUTs`.
 Please unzip it first.
 ``` bash
 cd ../
 python make_city_msoa_lut.py